frodri13/toDoList/README.md

 ## How to run?

-Since this was a simple exercise on Vanilla JS, I am only running it using the `open with live server` plugin from VS Code.
+This project is currently being hosted in Netlify on `https://angry-snyder-1dba2a.netlify.app/`

 ## Storage

-The todods are beign kept in LocalStorage.
+The todos are beign kept in LocalStorage.